Pesticides

 Retention equipment may include a leak-proof floor, platform or basin designed to confine pesticide leaks and spills and fully recover them.

-If you hold a Class A wholesale sales permit or a Sub-class B1 retail sales permit, retention equipment is mandatory in the following cases:
+If you hold a Class A wholesale permit or a Subclass B1 retail sales permit, retention equipment is mandatory for:

-- Loading and unloading category 1, 2 or 3 pesticides in a storage facility;
+- loading and unloading Class 1, 2 or 3 pesticides in a storage facility;

-- Storing category 1, 2 or 3 unmixed and undiluted pesticides;
+- storing Class 1, 2 or 3 unmixed and undiluted pesticides;

-- Storing in excess of 100 litres or 100 kilograms of unmixed and undiluted categories 1 to 3 pesticides for more than 15 consecutive days.
+- storing in excess of 100 litres or 100 kilograms of unmixed and undiluted classes 1 to 3 pesticides for more than 15 consecutive days.

 Tanks and mobile cisterns

-- They must remain sealed and equipped with a safety mechanism that prevents their use when not loading or unloading;
+- keep it sealed and equipped with a safety mechanism that prevents their use when not loading or unloading;

-- Pesticide tanks or cisterns containing unmixed or undiluted pesticides must be loaded, unloaded and held within a retention area that is capable of containing at least 110% of the capacity of the biggest tank or cistern.
+- load, unload and hold within a retention area pesticide tanks or cisterns containing unmixed or undiluted pesticides that is capable of containing at least 110% of the capacity of the biggest tank or cistern.
 Tanks must be protected from vehicular shocks by bumpers;

 Distancing from sensitive locations, including floodplains

-- Comply with appropriate distancing directives for sensitive environments;
+- comply with appropriate distancing directives for sensitive environments (PDF 259 Kb);

-- Do not store categories 1 to 3 pesticides in a 20-100 year floodplain except when storing:
+- store Class 1 to 3 pesticides in a low-velocity flood zone (20-100 years) except when storing:

 - 100 litres or 100 kilograms or more for less than 15 consecutive days;